 For example, in most states, there is something called “natural accumulation.”
 Many property owners will not be held liable when “natural accumulation” occurs.
 This is when a storm is actively dumping snow or ice on an area.

 However, once the storm has passed, the property owner has the responsibility to remove the snow and ice that has fallen on his or her property within a reasonable amount of time.
 In most cases, it is up to the judge to determine what the reasonable amount of time is in the case.

 Another issue that can arise during the winter months is that of improper removal of snow or ice.
 For example, a property owner might shovel or plow the snow off the sidewalks or stairs, but puts it in an area that creates a hindrance or trap.
 When this occurs, the property owner could be held liable for any injuries that occur due to the improper removal of the snow.

 Property owners that know of a repeating issue on their property might be held liable for any injuries sustained if he or she does not take care of the repeating issue.
 An example of a repeating issue, is if there is a drain spout that empties onto a heavily traveled sidewalk.

 In the winter months, that sidewalk will be prone to icy conditions.
 The property owner should know this and be prepared to deal with it by throwing down salt or breaking up the ice with a pick or shovel to prevent injuries.

 In this type of incident, the property owner can be held liable for not doing anything to improve the area in question.

 Have you been injured while visiting someone else’s property?
 If so, Attorney Seth Gladstein of the Gladstein Law Firm, PLLC can help.
-Call the firm today at 1-800-991-0474 or fill out the contact form.
+Call the firm today or fill out the contact form.
 We will get back to you within 24 hours to discuss the next steps in your case.